sriramdasbalaji/VSTS-DevOps-Labs/deploymentgroups/readme.md

-# Using Deployment Groups in VSTS
+# Multi-machine deployments and rolling releases using VSTS

 ## Overview